Rapter1990/simplebanking/README.md

-# Getting Started with Simple Banking (Estimated duration 1-3 hours)
+# Getting Started with Simple Banking

 In this assignment you will build a banking service that can handle any number of transactions for bank accounts.
 The service is part of a larger collection of services that model the inner workings of a bank.
 The services for the "bank account" provide a simple model of how bank accounts might work in an overly simplified world.